hackclub/hackclub/workshops/thunderstorm/README.md

     setTimeout(playRandomThunder, delay);
   }
 }

+...
 ```

-Now if you hit Play and click, you will get randomized thunder sounds!
+Now if you hit Play and click the sky, you will get randomized thunder sounds!

 Your full script should look like this: